jalberty2018/comfyui-docs/Runpod_pod_deployment.md

 ## Deploy the Pod

-- The screenshow shows the New Pod deploy page (Early access features)
+- The screenshots shows the New Pod deployment page (Early access features)

 ![Runpod_deploy](images/runpod_deploy_01.jpg)